Character Search

 • Hammer and Anvil are "two dudes who started their career by beatin' on the Hulk" in Hulk #182.

-• The plot of issue #34 deals with Deterrence Research Corporation - Moses Magnum's company - and there are references to Giant-Size Spider-Man #4 and Power Man annual #1
+• The plot of issue #34 deals with Deterrence Research Corporation - Moses Magnum's company - and there are references to Giant-Size Spider-Man #4 and Power Man annual #1.

 • DRC sends some Mandroids, first seen in Avengers #95, after Spider-Woman.
 Spider-Woman thinks to herself that they are a "much-improved model" which shows that she has a bit of an ego.
 Any Mandroids that Spider-Woman can take out in a couple of panels is vastly inferior to ones that can take on an entire team of Avengers.

 • A brief history of Angar the Screamer: first appeared in Daredevil #100 and was finally defeated by Daredevil in Daredevil #105.
 Got sliced up by Colleen Wing in Iron Fist #5-7.
-At the time it was pretty clear that she killed him, but now Claremont says that "Colleen's samurai sword cut with surgical precision -- crippling without killing", and he's been in a Halwani prison ever since, until he is freed this issue but a mysterious benefactor that runs a criminal underground railroad in a Los Angeles amusement park
+At the time it was pretty clear that she killed him, but now Claremont says that "Colleen's samurai sword cut with surgical precision -- crippling without killing", and he's been in a Halwani prison ever since, until he is freed this issue by a mysterious benefactor that runs a criminal underground railroad in a Los Angeles amusement park.

-Cross-over: N/A
+Crossover: N/A

-Continuity Implant?
+Continuity Insert?
 N

 Inbound References (3): show

-Characters Appearing: Angar the Screamer, Anvil, Hammer, Lindsay McCabe, Scotty McDowell, Spider-Woman
+Characters Appearing: Angar the Screamer, Anvil, Hammer, Lindsay McCabe, Scotty McDowell, Spider-Woman (Jessica Drew)

 Previous: